Himesh-Tyagi/SQL-Practice-Repo/README.md

 ## 🔗 Key Concept
 The tables and inserted values are designed to show **relationships between tables**, making it easier to understand **JOIN operations and foreign key usage**.

 ---

+# 📅 Day 4 – Advanced SQL Concepts

+This section covers important SQL concepts used to combine data, optimize query performance, and simplify complex queries.
+These topics are essential for data analysis and interview preparation.

+---

+## 📌 Topics Covered

+### 🔹 UNION

+### 🔹 UNION ALL

+### 🔹 INDEX

+### 🔹 VIEW

+---

+---

+## 🎯 Learning Outcome
+By completing Day 4, you will understand how to:
+- Combine query results efficiently
+- Optimize query performance using indexes
+- Simplify queries using views
+- Choose between UNION and UNION ALL correctly

+---